d-morrison/IntroStatActivities/_book/05-EDA-multivariate.md

 \rgi d)	What is the strength of the scatterplot?
 \rgs

 \rgi e)	Are there any outliers on the scatterplot?
 \rgs

-3. What would need to be done to eliminate the confounding variable: percent of eligible students taking the SAT?
+3. What would need to be done to the study design in order to eliminate the confounding variable: percent of eligible students taking the SAT?
 \rgs

-4. What about the scatterplots in Figure 4.6 demonstrate the percent of eligible students taking the SAT is a confounding variable?
+4. What features of the scatterplots in Figure 4.6 demonstrate that the percent of eligible students taking the SAT is a confounding variable?
 \rgs

-5. How does figure 4.7 demonstrate Simpson’s Paradox?
+5. How does Figure 4.7 demonstrate Simpson’s Paradox?
 \rgs

-### Section 4.4 (Chapter 4 Review) {-}
+### Section 4.4 (Chapter 4 review) {-}

 \setstretch{1}

-Section 4.3 discusses multiple regression and presents five tutorials on analyzing multiple variables in R.  This section is a special topic, meaning you are not required to read or complete these tutorials.
+Section 4.3 discusses multiple regression and presents five tutorials on analyzing multiple variables in `R`.
+This section is a special topic, meaning you are not required to read or complete these tutorials.

 **Videos**